ABOUT EUGENE J. GREEN JR.

 New Orleans, Louisiana

 Presided over the operations of the largest designated industrial district in the United States.
 This district includes 87 businesses, which generate billions of dollars in sales and employ thousands of citizens of the New Orleans region.
-Attracted twenty-six new businesses to the Park between 2000 and 2005.
+Attracted twenty-six new businesses to the Park.
 Created a business assistance center following Hurricane Katrina, built 115HVA electrical substation, attracted hundreds of millions of dollars of new private investment.

 EXECUTIVE ASSISTANT TO THE MAYOR